- About Us

 Every workplace is unique, and so are you and your coworkers.
 If a group of workers decide come together and become part of the union, we will develop a program that is especially tailored to fit the needs of those particular workers.

 In order for workers to gain union representation, a majority must authorize the union to represent them.
 This is accomplished by signing cards or a petition that clearly states that purpose.
 The petition or authorization cards are kept confidential.

 No. It takes the work of employees who are dedicated to helping their co-workers, as well as the active involvement of as many employees as possible.
 During the weeks before an election, it is very possible that the company will spend thousands of dollars to present an anti-union campaign compiled by paid consultants.
 Mandatory meetings with management may be held.
 You will be forced to watch films showing the horrors of organized labor strikes and violence.
 You will be told that unions are corrupt and that you don’t need a third party interfering with your relationship with management.
 They will beg for a second chance, but it is important that workers stay focused on their issues and why you decided to organize to begin with.
 The union isn’t a third party … You are the union!

-The Federal Government guarantees you the right to organize a union.
 To put it simply, the United States Government itself guarantees you the right to help organize, join and support a union of your choice.
 This includes such activities as signing union cards, encouraging others to sign union cards and attending union meetings.